fox32-arch/fox32asm/README.md

 ## Getting Started

-Downloads are available on the [Releases page](https://github.com/fox32-arch/fox32asm/releases).
+Stable releases are available on the [Releases page](https://github.com/fox32-arch/fox32asm/releases).

+Prebuilt binaries of the latest commit are also available on the [GitHub Actions page](https://github.com/fox32-arch/fox32asm/actions).

 ### Usage